lijianphy/twserver/README.md

 # TiddlyWiki Server

-This is a simple Java-based HTTP server designed to host and serve TiddlyWiki5 wikis.
-It supports basic functionalities like serving static files, handling PUT requests for updating wiki content, backing up modified wikis, and generating directory listings.
+This is a simple Java-based HTTP server designed to host and serve TiddlyWiki5 wikis, inspired by [tw5server.nim](https://github.com/hffqyd/tw5-server).

 ## Features